randilfernando/apache-kafka-client/README.md

-# Apache Kafka Sample
+# Apache Kafka Client
-sample project to learn and test apache kafka
+Sample apache kafka producer and consumer

 # Run sample project
 1. Run `mvn clean package` to compile and to create jar file or use precompiled version in `bin/`